fetlang/fetlang/docs/types.md

 ## Fractions
 All numbers in Fetlang are represented as fractions: a numerator over a denominator.
+As a result, there is very little floating point math in Fetlang.

 Fraction literals are represented by words.
 For example, -45153/71 is represented by: